perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 ### Benefits of Incident Response
 - Responding to incidents systematically so that appropriate steps are taken
-- Helping personnel to recover quickly and efficiently from security in
+- Helping personnel to recover quickly and efficiently from security incidents, minimizing loss or theft of information and disruption of services
+- Using information gathered during the incident handling can help better prepare for handling future incidents and provide stringer protection for systems and data
+- Dealing properly with legal issues that may arise during incidents